 Beaujolais is about great wines that have their secrets

-Beaujolais AOC wines (Beaujolais, Beaujolais Supérior, Beaujolais-Villages, and Beaujolais + named commune are all under the one AOC) are generally lighter to medium+ style and mostly red from the Gamay Noir grape.
+Beaujolais AOC wines (Beaujolais, Beaujolais Supérior, Beaujolais-Villages, and Beaujolais + named commune are all under one AOC) are generally lighter to medium+ style red from the Gamay Noir grape.
 They have lively fruit and acidity with a blush of tannins.
 Reds from Beaujolais-Villages tend to have deeper berry fruit flavors and a core of minerality as the AOC zone lies on granitic soils.

 What to Know About Beaujolais